Birthgap — global fertility and the timing of parenthood

 Based on the most recent published official birth records (and Birthgap harmonisation where noted).

-In 2024, Switzerland shows stable children per mother but noticeable shifts in maternal age and fertility-related metrics.
+In 2024, Switzerland shows stable children per mother but a rising average maternal age, with fertility rates slightly declining over recent years.

-• Children per mother steady near 2.0, ranking 9th in Europe
+• Children per mother steady at 2.00, ranking 9th in Europe

 • Average maternal age high at 31.8 years, 4th highest in Europe

-• Total fertility gap (TFG) improved, placing 10th in Europe
+• Total fertility growth rising, ranked 10th in Europe

 Key fertility indicators — Switzerland